Technical Due Diligence Checklist for the Investor and Founder

-Technical due diligence can make or break a funding round.
-Investors want to know your technology is an asset, not a liability.
-Here's exactly what they'll scrutinize—and how to prepare.
+Technical due diligence can change a funding round.
+Investors want evidence that your technology is an asset, not a liability.
+You get a preparation checklist for the architecture, security, team, and IP questions reviewers use to price risk.

 1. Architecture & Scalability